Chart Color Schemes

 The level of cultural diversity witnessed in Rosanna was found to be above average when compared nationally for a number of language and cultural background related metrics

-Rosanna's population showed high diversity, with 27.1% born overseas and 24.0% speaking a language other than English at home.
-Christianity was the predominant religion, at 47.7%.
-Judaism, though small at 0.1%, exceeded Greater Melbourne's average of 1.0%.
+Rosanna's population showed high cultural diversity, with 27.1% born overseas and 24.0% speaking a language other than English at home.
+Christianity was the dominant religion in Rosanna, accounting for 47.7%.
+Judaism, however, was overrepresented at 0.1%, compared to Greater Melbourne's 1.0%.

 Frequently Asked Questions - Diversity